Today, let's talk about how to slip a stitch in knitting.

 Slip Stitch Knitting Abbreviations

 Based on the subject of this knitting blog post, there are several knitting abbreviations you should know.
 These are also the ways you’ll see them written in knitting patterns.
+Click here to see a complete list of knitting abbreviations.

 I’ve written them out below and included a handy infographic for you to pin, share and save.